Gallery Hopping in Spain & Portugal

 • Some of the best contemporary paintings and sculptures are found in the Museu da Arte Popular.

 • Oporto – This north-coastal city is home to two major galleries.
-The Museu Nacional Soares dos Reis features international art form Neolithic carvings to 20th century.
+The Museu Nacional Soares dos Reis features international art from Neolithic carvings to the 20th century.
 A collection of modern art is found in the Museu de Arte Contemporânea.

-• Vila Real – Noted for its Baroque architecture, the cowning glory is the Casa de Mateus, a magnificent estate which houses a fine collection of 17th and 18th century paintings, silverware and ceramics.
+• Vila Real – Noted for its Baroque architecture, the crowning glory is the Casa de Mateus, a magnificent estate which houses a fine collection of 17th and 18th century paintings, silverware, and ceramics.

 Next articleIsrael Tours 2011: One Country Three Ways